SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

    yarn start
    ```

 10. Make sure your backend server is up and running (SAP Commerce with TUA).
-When the backend server is properly started, point your browser to http://localhost:4200/telcospa/en/USD/.

 11. Your client application is accessible at the following locations in your local environment: